Alyna614/Lok-Sabha-Election-Results-Analysis-2024/README.md

 Tools Used: SQL for data analysis and PowerPoint for presenting the results.

+Data Source: Sourced from [Election Commission of India / Kaggle].

 **Deliverables**

 PowerPoint Presentation: A detailed slide deck summarizing the key insights.